Use the following built-in functions to log events and print debug messages.

 botContext.logCustomEvent(botContext.getCurrentUserMessage(), 'Invoice API', 'API call successful');

-For a step-by-step, example guide on implementing custom event logging, see here.
+See also this step-by-step, example guide on implementing custom event logging.

 To view the details of a custom event, in Bot Analytics you must click Download Event Details (not Download) and examine the downloaded CSV file.